|

 curriculum in addition to requirements of the New Secondary Education

 Curriculum (NESC), which was established in 1992-93.
+Education at the higher level is

 comprised of degree and non-degree programmes.
 Postsecondary or